alanspace/Communication_and_Error_Correction_via_Polarisation_of_Single_Photons_and_Time_Ordering/Simulation/ReadMe.md

 - **Comprehensive Metrics Analysis:** Calculation of key performance indicators such as bits per photon (energy efficiency) and bits per time bin (spectral efficiency).
 - **Error and Channel Modeling:** Simulation of photon loss and addition errors to evaluate protocol robustness.
 - **Mutual Information Calculation:** In-depth analysis of channel capacity and information retention under noisy conditions.
-- **Modular and Reusable Code:** A central `functions.py` library contains all core logic, making the analysis notebooks clean and easy to follow.
 - **GPU Acceleration:** Support for Apple's Metal Performance Shaders (MPS) via PyTorch for accelerating large-scale array computations.

 ## Installation